Book I: Charlie Novak and the Dead Pigeon

 Owen’s wireless voice came through a scrim of static.
 “A police detective was out here yesterday to question me.
 Robert Mazurski.”

 “Huh.”
-Charlie paused in thought.
+Charlie paused, blinking, thinking.
 “She died way too early.”

-Charlie rubbed his frowning eyebrows.
-He’d liked Vanessa.
-But he knew better than to get emotionally attached to any of Owen’s wives.
+Charlie had liked Vanessa.
+Well, liked was overstating it a little.
+He knew better than to get emotionally attached to any of Owen’s wives.
 There was no future in it.
-“This cop flew all the way from the west coast to— Where you at, Chicago?”
+“This cop flew all the way from the west coast to….
+Where you at, Chicago?”

 “I’m sure he wanted to see my reaction when he delivered the news.”